IBM-Cloud/bluetag/README.md

 	[PSK] Serving files from: app
 	```

-You are now ready to tweak the Bluetag frontend code and test it locally!
+You can view the application in your browser using the UI link above and you are now ready to tweak and test the Bluetag frontend code!

 ## Building a native application